THREE AREAS OF TEMPTATION

 It is an illusion, a lie.
 Who could have peace in such a situation!
-And as for the person’s reputation and legacy, I think most people are too busy with their own problems to spend much time thinking about any political leader—past or present. in fact, there often is a good deal of hatred toward political leaders, and they have to surround themselves with bodyguards for this reason.
+And as for the person’s reputation and legacy, I think most people are too busy with their own problems to spend much time thinking about any political leader — past or present.
+In fact, there often is a good deal of hatred toward political leaders, and they must surround themselves with bodyguards for this reason.

 No one is shielded from God’s judgment.
 He or she may or may not escape punishment while alive on the earth.
 But there is the spirit world to consider as well as the Day of Resurrection.
 And God has a perfect memory!

 The Bible claims that the whole duty of man is to walk humbly with God.
 Our Lord Jesus lived this way.
 He possessed righteousness, love, joy, and peace, which are the greatest good any person can attain to.
 Yet the spirit of antichrist was infuriated that such a person should live on the earth and had Him put to death.
 So utterly perverse is the world spirit.